ajerome9/deep_reinforcement_learning_project_2/README.md

 #### ML-Agents toolkit
 The project uses an environment provided by Unity ML Agents, and this can be installed by
-1. Downloading the below zip file (corresponding to your platform).
-Note that here we are solving the single agent environment.
+1. Downloading the below zip file.
+Note that here we are solving the 20 agent environment.
 [AWS](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux_NoVis.zip)

-2. Place it in the p2_continuous-control/ folder in the DRLND GitHub repository, and unzipping it.
+2. Place it in the p2_continuous-control/ folder in the DRLND GitHub repository, and unzip it.

 # Training the agent